Celebrating Lincolnshire's wonderful plants!

 If you're aged 18 to 35, why not come along to one of our FREE botanical courses, ranging from collecting, drying and mounting specimens to identifying wildflowers and grasses.
 Your name could end up alongside a new collection of Lincolnshire plants at the Natural History Museum in London!

-We also have a range of events open to all, including identification skills for absolute beginners, field sketchbook workshops with local artists and plant collection events with the Lincolnshire Naturalists' Union (LNU).
+We also have a range of events open to all, including identification skills for beginners, field sketchbook workshops with local artists and collection events with the Lincolnshire Naturalists' Union (LNU) and the South Lincs Flora Group (SLFG).

 As well as the Lincolnshire Wildlife Trust, other project partners include the Natural History Museum, Lincolnshire Naturalists' Union, Sir Joseph Banks Society and the University of Lincoln.
 Click below to browse our partners websites and find out more.